 Only this week I heard of one, she calls herself Skep”chick”, and do you know what happened to her?
 A man in a hotel elevator invited her back to his room for coffee.
 I am not exaggerating.
 He really did.
 He invited her back to his room for coffee.
 Of course she said no, and of course he didn’t lay a finger on her, but even so . . .

 And you, Muslima, think you have misogyny to complain about!
 For goodness sake grow up, or at least grow a thicker skin.

-as a way to help them “grow up” (ironically the author doesn’t seem to see that an appeal to men to help women grow up is sexist: this means that men are — by default — grown up but women aren’t).
+as a way to help them “grow up” (ironically the author doesn’t seem to see that an appeal to men to help women to “grow up” is sexist: this means that men are — by default — “grown-ups” but women aren’t).
 Or maybe you’re just a flaming misogynist moron who thinks women should submit to whatever “project” a man has for them, as harassment, or rape and deaths threats to some feminists in the atheist movement

 made clear.
 Jen McGreith isn’t the only one who had to put up which such a despicable attitude: Rebecca Watson

 , Greta Christina